zz-james/creative-cx-tech-test/README.md

 # Technical Test for Creative CX

-Within the technical test, we would like to get to the candidate to install the Optimizely Full Stack SDK within the application and run 1 Full-Stack experiment within the Optimizely dashboard.
+Within the technical test, we would like to get to the candidate to utilise the Optimizely Full Stack SDK within the application and run 1 Full-Stack experiment within the Optimizely dashboard.

+If you don't have access, please email: liam.gosnell@creative-cx.com

 This experiment should include 2 variations, one variation which re-styles the titles and another which adds in the link directly to IMDb.